Medical Tourism Is Estimated to Be a $20 Billion Global Industry

 Can You Get Your Money Back?

 If you paid for treatment at a foreign clinic and are unsatisfied with the results, or you were deceived outright, or your condition deteriorated due to unsanitary conditions in the facility, getting your money back on your own is almost impossible.
-Who can you sue?
+Who do you sue?
 And could you even afford to do so?
-Filing a suit in a foreign court is a daunting task.
+Filing a law suit in a foreign court is a daunting task.
 In addition to the cost of an attorney (assuming you could find someone who specializes in malpractice who you can trust), you will also have to pay court costs and return there at least once to submit testimony.
 You may also have to submit a police complaint as well.
-And, of course, any trial will take time before a trial can proceed, by which time the defendants can successfully relocate to another jurisdiction.
+And a court-certified translator.
+Moreover, it will take time before a trial can proceed, by which time the defendants can successfully relocate to another jurisdiction.

 If you arranged your treatment abroad through a medical travel agency, you can consider suing them.
 That will probably cost more and take at least as long before a verdict is reached.

-If you think you have been victimized by a medical tourism scam, consult with our fund recovery experts at MyChargeBack.
-Challenging medical tourism scammers can be very complex and mistakes can cost you.
-MyChargeBack analyzes your case and assists you throughout the entire recovery process.
+If you think you have been victimized by a medical tourism scam, consult with the fund recovery experts at MyChargeBack.